gravity-ui/i18n/README.md

 ## I18N utilities

-Utilities in the I18N package are designed for internationalization of Yandex Cloud UI services.
+Utilities in the I18N package are designed for internationalization of Gravity UI services.

 ### Breaking changes in 0.6.0